 Risk adjustments for non-financial risk are determined to reflect the compensation that the Zurich Group would require for bearing non-financial risk and are allocated to groups of contracts written by the Company reflecting the risk profiles of the groups.
 Risk adjustments for non-financial risk reflect the diversification benefits from all contracts issued by insurance entities in the Zurich Group, in a way that is consistent with the compensation that it would require and that reflects its degree of risk aversion.
 This diversification benefit is then allocated to the each of the respective insurance company.
 This is defined as the Value at Risk at the specified confidence level of the distribution of the underlying cash flows for the defined insurance and other non-financial risks.
 The Company applies different shocks at a confidence level specified by Zurich Group and apply diversification to determine the risk adjustment.
-The confidence level applied are 99.95% (2022: 99.95%).
-The confidence level applied for reinsurance contracts is 99.95% (2022: 99.95%).
+The confidence level applied are 90% - 95% (2023: 90% - 95%).
+The confidence levels applied for reinsurance contracts are 90% - 95% (2023: 90% - 95%).